thelabnyc/django-oscar-api-checkout/README.rst

 ------------------
 - Improved split-pay support by allowing multiple payments of the same type.
 E.g. two credit cards, etc.
     - *[Important]* To accomplish this, the payment provider plug-in interface changed slightly.
 Plugins must be updated to support the new interface.
 The REST API front-end added parameters, but retained backwards compatibility with ``0.3.x``.
+- Fixed bug caused by changing the status of a Payment Declined order (e.g. to Canceled) caused checkout to break for the customer, because they were now editable a basket connected to a non-payment-declined order.
+Fixes the bug by setting a basket to "Submitted" status whenever the order status transitions from "Payment Declined" to another status.

 0.3.4
 ------------------